The Vermont Food Security Coalition

 • Appropriate $20,000,000 for farm emergency recovery and resilience.

-• Farm Security Fund bill, S.60, passed by Senate, now onto House
+• The Farm Security Fund bill, S.60, was passed by the Senate and is now in committee in the House

 • Convert $323,000 in one-time funding for Vermont 211 to base funding.

-• Yes, the full amount was switched to base funding in the budget
+• The full amount was switched to base funding in the budget

 • Increase public investment in Crop Cash (Plus) and Farm Share to $500,000 in base funding.